techgaun/zwave-elixir/README.md

 > An Elixir wrapper to control Z-Wave Networks via a Z-Wave Controller

-_This package is highly experimental as of now and only implements features necessary for CasaIQ_
+_This package is highly experimental as of now and only implements features necessary for Product I am working._

 ## Installation